 Third parties may oppose a registration of a trade mark, both on absolute and on relative grounds.
 No opposition or other analogous procedure is provided for the other registered IP rights.

-Registered IP rights may also be challenged by third parties, under requirements varying for each type of right.
+Registered IP rights may also be challenged by third parties before the competent courts, under requirements varying for each type of right.

 8. What (if any) steps can the applicant take if registration is refused?